Playbook 2026 · For Advanced Marketers

 70%

-On TikTok, 70% of creative budget to native UGC, 30% to polished.
-On Meta the gap is smaller; UGC still wins for ecom.
+On TikTok, roughly 70% of creative spend belongs to native-feeling UGC and 30% to polished assets.
+On Meta the gap narrows, but UGC still wins for most eCommerce accounts.

 First-second economics

-On every algorithmic feed — TikTok primarily, Meta Reels secondarily, YouTube Shorts tertiarily — the first two to three seconds drive the entire performance window.
-Lose them and the rest of the asset never reaches a fresh viewer.
+Across every algorithmic feed — TikTok first, Meta Reels second, YouTube Shorts third — the opening seconds decide the entire performance window.
+Lose attention there and the rest of the creative never reaches a fresh user.

 −50% CTR